Actipro/WPF-Controls/Documentation/topics/editors/other-controls/autocompletebox.md

 The [AutoCompleteBox](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox) control renders like an editable `ComboBox` in that it has a text entry area and a drop-down button.

 The [Text](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.Text) property provides access to the string value being edited in the control's text area and supports two-way binding.
-The [TextChanged](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.TextChanged) event fires whenever the text is changed.
+The [TextChanged](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.TextChanged) event is raised whenever the text is changed.
 Event arguments pass the reason for the change, along with the new text.
 Set the [AutoCompleteBoxEventArgs](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBoxEventArgs).[IsPopupAllowed](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBoxEventArgs.IsPopupAllowed) property to `false` to prevent the suggestion list popup from possibly opening in response to the change.

 Set the [IsReadOnly](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.IsReadOnly) property to `true` to prevent editing of the text value.